-8 in 10 (79.8%) adults in Broward County visited a physician for a routine checkup within the past year.
+8 in 10 (81.3%) adults in Broward County visited a physician for a routine checkup within the past year.

-- More favorable than the 65.6% prevalence found nationwide. - TREND: Marks a statistically significant increase since the 1994 survey was conducted in Broward County (73.4% prevalence of routine checkups).
+- More favorable than the 73.2% recorded statewide. - Also more favorable than the 65.2% prevalence found nationwide. - TREND: Marks a statistically significant increase since the 1994 survey was conducted in Broward County (73.4% prevalence of routine checkups).